Probabilistic Traffic Forecasting with Dynamic Regression: Methodology

-and we can see that the bi-linear formulation is equivalent to imposing a Kronecker product structure on the coefficient matrix $\boldsymbol{C}=\boldsymbol{B}^\top\otimes\boldsymbol{A}$ in Eq.~\eqref{equ:season}, leading to a significant reduction in the parameters.
-Combining Eqs.~\eqref{eqn:forecsating_mean} and \eqref{eqn:matrix_ar1}, we can construct an improved loss function, such as MAE, on $\boldsymbol{E}_t$ instead of $\boldsymbol{R}_t$:
+and we can see that the bi-linear formulation is equivalent to imposing a Kronecker product structure on the coefficient matrix $\boldsymbol{C}=\boldsymbol{B}^\top\otimes\boldsymbol{A}$ in Eq.~\eqref{equ:season}, leading to a significant reduction in parameters.
+Combining Eqs.~\eqref{eqn:forecsating_mean} and \eqref{eqn:matrix_ar1}, we can obtain a new model that seamlessly integrates with the autocorrelated errors: